-Our aim is to inspire as many young people as possible to celebrate nature on their own doorstep through the medium of photography and filmmaking.
+Our aim was to inspire as many young people as possible to celebrate nature on their own doorstep through the medium of photography and filmmaking.

-Your photo story or film should showcase one or more of the following:
+Entrants were asked to submit a photo story or film, showcasing one or more of the following:

 George Logan is an award-winning photographer, based in London.
 His unique and imaginative photographic style allows him to tell stories through his work in an impactful and thought-provoking way.
 George is passionate about wildlife conservation and a long-time supporter of Born Free.
 He has travelled extensively around Africa, photographing wildlife and documenting big cat rescues.